yunpengn/peterfinder/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Delete as appropriate. -->

-This issue is a new feature implementation / bug fix / codebase refactor.
+This PR is a new feature implementation / bug fix / codebase refactor.

 ## Explanation